RocheGregory/vmw-openstack/vmw-fueled/README.md

  ```

 2. Create a dedicated Fuel env for vCenter with QEMU + vCenter options and attach 2 nodes
-  * One with controller+cinder+cinder-vmware+base-os roles
+  * One with "controller+cinder+cinder-vmware+base-os" roles
-  * One with only compute-vmware role
+  * One with only "compute-vmware" role

  ![](docs/fuel-nodes.png)